jesses-code-adventures/excavator/documentation/design_doc.md

 - [x] press p to move to the previous search result after executing a search

 ### todo
-- [ ] fix issue where fatal crash occurs if you try to tag a sample with no collection selected
 - [ ] implement detailed help and clean up short help

 ### further extensions